Static synthetic gauge field control of double optomechanically induced transparency in a closed-contour interaction scheme: Results

 \subsection{Gain-Bandwidth Product}

-Figures ~\ref{fig5} and ~\ref{fig6} signify that peak transmissions also occur in narrow windows.
+Figures~\ref{fig5}(a)-\ref{fig5}(f) also reveal that peak transmission accompanies the narrower of the bands.
 To investigate this quantitatively, first we consider the gain-bandwidth product in the $\mathcal{PT}$-unbroken phase.
-Figure~\ref{fig8} displays both the transmission peak and the half width at half maximum (HWHM) bandwidth for the lower (in red) and upper (in blue) bands separately.
-The total gain-bandwidth product which accounts for both bands (shown in black) in Fig.~\ref{fig8}(c) remains constant over the full span of the tuning phase $\phi_2$.
-Such a gain-bandwidth trade off is generally displayed in other optomechanical systems \cite{clerk2010}, and optical amplifiers \cite{zhong2020}.
-In the case of $\mathcal{PT}$-broken phase (see, Fig.~\ref{fig10}) due to lack of a clear peak separation, we do not make a discrimination between lower and upper bands.
-Here, the inverse behavior of gain and bandwidth is still observed, however their product rather significantly varies with respect to $\phi_2$.
+Figure~\ref{fig6} displays both the transmission peak and the half-width at half maximum (HWHM) bandwidth for the lower (in red) and upper (in blue) bands separately.
+The total gain-bandwidth product which accounts for both bands (shown in black) in Fig.~\ref{fig6}(c) remains constant over the full span of the tuning phase $\phi_\ell$.
+Such a gain-bandwidth trade off is commonly displayed in other optomechanical systems \cite{clerk2010} and optical amplifiers \cite{zhong2020}.
+In the case of the $\mathcal{PT}$-broken phase (see Fig.~\ref{fig7}), due to the lack of a clear peak separation, we cannot discriminate between lower and upper bands.
+Here the inverse behavior of the gain versus the bandwidth is still observed; however, their product rather significantly varies with respect to $\phi_\ell$.